 Connecting Generations Through Our Shared Purpose

-This two-part Zoom series focuses on understanding Gen Z's values, needs, and hopes and the intersection between these values and the mission of the Society of the Sacred Heart.
-The first part of the series focuses on educating participants on the topic, while the second part aims to engage participants in various conversations.
+Part one of this two part Zoom series is a presentation focuses on understanding Gen Z's values, needs, and hopes and the intersection between these values and the mission of the Society of the Sacred Heart.

 Dr. Josh Packard, Executive Director of Springtide Research Institute on “The State of Religion and Young People” followed by a panel of speakers on “The Intersections of Our Shared Sacred Heart DNA.”